FelixAugenstein/cloud-pak-for-data-tutorial-part-iv/README.md

 There are several ways to run the code cells in your notebook:

 - One cell at a time.
-Select the cell, and then press Play in the toolbar.
+Select the cell, and then press Play in the toolbar, or use the shortcut on Mac `Shift + Enter`.
 - Batch mode, in sequential order.
 From the Cell menu, there are several options available.
 For example, you can Run All cells in your notebook, or you can Run All Below, which starts running from the first cell under the currently selected cell, and then continues running all of the cells that follow.
 - At a scheduled time.
 Press the Schedule button that is located in the upper-right section of your notebook page.
 Here, you can schedule your notebook to be run once at some future time or repeatedly at your specified interval.